MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -RandomizeScheduleTaskTimes

-Indicates whether to select a random time for the scheduled start and scheduled update for definitions.
+Specifies whether to select a random time for the scheduled start and scheduled update for definitions.
 Valid values are:

 - $true: Scheduled tasks begin within 30 minutes before or after the scheduled time.
 This is the